Standardized testing has been a hot topic on our blog this year as well as generally in the world of college admissions. We’ve discussed with readers:

 If you are an international applicant

 Nearly 20 percent of subject test-takers are international, from more than 170 countries.
-International students whose secondary education may not be internationally recognized or hold as much weight as an American education, can demonstrate their subject knowledge by taking these tests.
+International students know that their secondary education may not be internationally recognized or hold as much weight as an American education.
+Therefore, they can demonstrate their subject knowledge by taking these tests.

 The Most Popular Subject Tests to Take